Welcome to DistilledU, the online search marketing university.

 You can try the demo or sign up for a full account to access all modules and our whole video library.

 Questions?
 See our FAQs

 Most people get started with Excel as a place to make lists.
 The next step up from that is basic calculator functionality followed by more complex models and ultimately basic software programs.

 The goal of this module is to give you a solid grounding in the building blocks of Excel models.
 We will cover the most useful core functions as well as basic best practices.
 We have a guide covering more of the uses of Excel for SEO which is a great place to get started with tables, pivot tables and other crucial Excel skills.
-We recommend that you start with the Microsoft Developer Center if you would like to learn the Visual Basic programming language.
+We recommend that you start with the Office Dev Center if you would like to learn the Visual Basic programming language

 In this module, we will cover:

 The intention is that this module will give you a solid enough grounding that, when combined with the extensive help will allow you to create any formula you need.
 The vast majority of what you learn in this module will also serve as a good introduction to Google Sheets.